ibm-cloud-docs/power-iaas/use-case-app.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Cloud AIX and IBM i production application hosting
+# AIX and IBM i production application hosting
 {: #use-case-app-hosting}

 The client wants to run an enterprise-level workload in the {{site.data.keyword.cloud}}.